Business Expense Policy

 Adequate Documentation of Expenses

 • Documentation ordinarily will be considered adequate if it shows the amount paid, date, name of vendor or payee and location, and essential character of the expense.
+Booking confirmations from hotels, airlines or third-party vendors such as Expedia are not sufficient for reimbursement.

 • For items under $75 without documentation, individuals must still record the actual amounts of the charges and clearly itemize the expenses on their business expense report.
-In these cases, it is not appropriate to routinely round off amounts or to estimate expenses.
+In these cases, it is not appropriate to round amounts or to estimate expenses.

 • In the case of airfare not charged directly to a departmental chart string through Dartmouth College's travel agent, individuals must submit evidence of purchase and payment (e.g., email receipt).
 Travel itineraries do not constitute adequate evidence.

 • For lodging expenses, Dartmouth requires an itemized lodging invoice or statement which reflects that payment has been made in full.
 An invoice or statement reflecting a "balance due" is not sufficient proof of payment.
-The "balance due" does not signify that payment was made on behalf of the individual, therefore, the individual will need to obtain an invoice that reflects that payment was made in full, or provide another form of proof of payment, prior submitting a business expense report.
+The "balance due" does not signify that payment was made on behalf of the individual, therefore, the individual will need to obtain an invoice that reflects that payment was made in full, or provide another form of proof of payment, prior to submitting a business expense report.

 • Any request for per diem reimbursement for visitors must be accompanied by documentation which adequately substantiates the time the visitor resided in the area and traveled to/from Hanover.
 This may include airline tickets, lodging bills, employment agreements, or other such documentation.